jim-keefe/image-creation-packer/README.md

 ## Summary

 This is a CI/CD pipeline for creating OS images using Hashicorp Packer and Jenkins.
 The pipeline follows the basic build, test and deploy pattern.
-The Virtual Machine host in this case is provided by Hyper-V.
+The Virtual Machine host platform in this case is Hyper-V.

-At this time Windows Server 2019 and Windows Server 2022 are defined.
+At this time Windows Server 2019 and Windows Server 2022 are defined in code.
 With all of the variations for each OS (Standard, Datacenter AND...
 Core OR GUI of each), this result is a pipeline that produces 8 Windows image variations.
-The [sample output](#abcd) from Jenkins illustrates the variations.
+The [sample output below](#abcd) from Jenkins illustrates the variations.

 ## Features
 * The process is parametized at all levels.
 Jenkins takes input to start a job, passes value to the Powershell helpers, which then pass values to Packer and Hyper-V.